-FIRST AID BOXES are strategically located throughout the campus - look out for the green sticker with a white cross.
+FIRST AID BOXES are located throughout the campus - look out for the green sticker with a white cross.
 If you use any of the contents please enter details in the notebook provided.
+A list of locations and current first aiders is located with all first aid kits and on Health &Safety noticeboards across campus.